THE SUN & YOUR SKIN

 To request a Coolibar catalog, click here.

-Coolibar uses independent laboratories for our sun protective clothing tests.
-We conduct an initial UV transmittance test, then launder the garment 40 times, expose it to 100 fading units of simulated sunlight, then conduct a second UV transmittance test.
-The tests measure transmittance across both the UVA and UVB spectrum.
+Our fabrics are thoroughly tested at independent labs to ensure each product exceeds our UPF 50+ standard.
+We test multiple samples from every dye lot of every fabric we use.
+After conducting an initial UVA/UVB transmittance test, all fabrics are further tested by laundering samples 40 times, exposing them to 100 fading units of simulated sunlight, then conducting a second UV transmittance test.
 Garment ratings are based on the lower result of the initial "brand new" test and the second "life cycle" test.
 Most fabrics lose some level of UV protection as they age, so most fabrics are rated based on their second test.
 The main exception is cotton or cotton-blend fabrics that can shrink as they age and can be weakest when they are brand new.
 Here are details of the specific test standards.

 - American Association of Textile Chemists and Colorists (AATCC) Test Method 183 specifies the protocol for conducting a UV transmittance test;